josbouten/Sculpt-O-Sound/README.md

 Signal flow
 ===========
-The modulator signal is fed into the matrix from the bottom of the matrix anddevided into 31 frequency bands.
+The modulator signal is fed into the matrix from the bottom of the matrix and divided into 31 frequency bands.
 So each column corresponds to a band of the modulator.
 The carrier signal is fed into the matrix from the left.
 So each row corresponds to a frequency band or the carrier.
 Buttons pressed in the matrix will allow the corresponding column's modulator band energy to modulate the corresponding row's carrier band signal.
 All modulated carrier signals are summed and send to 2 outputs.
 The sum of the modulated even bands is send to the Left output, the sum of the modulated odd bands to the Right output.

 The frequency is lowest at the lower left side of the matrix.
 Bands more to the right or up are higher in frequency.